🚨 Scam Guide · 2026

 📍 Soi Bintabaht (Hua Hin's nightlife strip), Soi 80, Soi 94 bar areas

 You enter a Soi Bintabaht bar that a tout has recommended.
 A hostess sits down, drinks appear, and a 'bar fine' of ฿1,500 is added to take a girl off-shift.
 At the end of the night your bill is ฿15,000+ with line items you don't recognize.
-When you dispute, four men move between you and the door. r/ThailandTourism 'Tourist in Thailand gets beat down after refusing to pay his bill' (comments/1qu8yjy) documents the pattern: 'Tourist in Thailand stands firm and refuses to pay his padded bill at a strip club/brothel that is infamous for such scams.
-Cowardly bouncers…' Hua Hin's nightlife scene is smaller than Pattaya's or Bangkok's Patpong, but the scam structure is identical — inflated bills, blocked exits, physical intimidation.
+When you dispute, four men move between you and the door.
+Hua Hin's nightlife scene is smaller than Pattaya's or Bangkok's Patpong, but the scam structure is identical — inflated bills, blocked exits, physical intimidation.

-Defense: avoid any bar a tout pulls you toward.
-Pay for each drink individually at the bar.
-Set a ฿2,000 cash limit, leave cards at the hotel.
+The defensive move is to avoid any bar a street tout pulls you toward, pay for each drink individually at the bar (never a tab), and carry only ฿2,000 cash with cards left at the hotel.
 If a padded bill arrives and the exit is blocked, calmly call Tourist Police 1155 on speaker — venues fold quickly at the police mention.
 For legitimate nightlife, prefer venues with posted prices and Google reviews: Monsoon Bar, Hilton Hotel rooftop bar, El Murphy's Irish Pub.

 Red Flags